Europe PMC redesign

 The aim of the redesign was to better support users’ literature search goals and tasks and surface linked research outputs and value-added resources that are the unique selling point of Europe PMC.

-- Competitor analysis: to learn what features were available in other literature search tools.
+• Competitor analysis: to learn what features were available in other literature search tools.

 85 searches were analysed in the diary study.
-Five main search types were identified including: exploring a new topic; finding new articles on a familiar topic, finding evidence within articles, finding a specific article and finding information about a methodology.
+Five main search goals were identified including: exploring a new topic; finding new articles on a familiar topic, finding evidence within articles, finding a specific article and finding information about a methodology.

 I added all the insights to a Trello board with participant quotes by theme, for quick reference and sharing with the team.